Located in the south of County Meath in Ireland at 53d 25m 24.7s N, 6d 34m 25s West.

 Housing an equatorially mounted 254mm LX200 Schmidt Cassegrain and an 80mm Apochromatic Refractor together with two CCD cameras (Starlight Xpress HX516 and SXV-H9) and an 80mm guidescope.
 In addition I have a Philips ToUcam Pro webcam to work at solar and planetary imaging although this has recently been replaced by a more powerful Imaging Source DMK21AF04.AS camera.
 It was in November 2004 that I upgraded from the MX7C to the SXV-H9 and I added a True Technology motorised filter wheel.
 A whole new learning curve!
 My latest addition is a Coronado PST solar telescope which is also piggybacked onto my LX200.

-My latest (Apr 2011) plan is to upgrade my solar equipment by modifying the PST.
-I will be attaching it to a 120mm refractor and, with suitable filter attached, will hopefully greatly improve the resolution of my solar viewing and imaging.
+My latest enhancement was to upgrade my solar equipment by modifying the PST.
+I attached it to a 120mm refractor and, with suitable filter attached and greatly improved the resolution of my solar viewing and imaging as shown below.

-Now all I need is a bit of sunshine!
+Now all I need is a bit more sunshine!

 I use a combination of several application software packages to link to this equipment, slew and track the telescope and take images via the cameras.
 These include: AstroArt 4, MaxIm DL/CCD, TheSky, FocusMax and Starlight Xpress Star2000